 Shelburne Harbor Light, which is a fixed red one, elevated sixty-seven feet above the level of high water, is situated on Sand Point, east side of the entrance to Shelburne Harbour.
 The tower, a square wooden building, is painted white, and was erected by Mr. George De Champ for the sum of $725.
 The light was first shown on the 1st September, 1873, and is intended as a guide to Shelburne Harbor, and to mark the dangers of Sand Point.
 Mr. Edward Goudock was appointed keeper, at an annual salary of $200.

-In 2008, the Atlantic Canada Opportunities Agency invested $38,274, Nova Scotia Economic Development contributed $20,000, the Municipality of the District of Shelburne donated $10,000, and the Nova Scotia Lighthouse Preservation Society pitched in $6,600 to restore the Sandy Point Lighthouse and make it more tourist friendly.
+In 2008, ACOA invested $38,274, Nova Scotia Economic Development contributed $20,000, the Municipality of the District of Shelburne donated $10,000, and the Nova Scotia Lighthouse Preservation Society pitched in $6,600 to restore Sandy Point Lighthouse and make it more tourist friendly.
 That summer, the lighthouse base was strengthened, the tower received new siding, a stairway to the top of the base was added, and interpretive panels were put in place on shore.
 After the restoration work was complete, Sandy Point Lighthouse was reactivated as a privately maintained aid to navigation.

 “ACOA is investing in the Sandy Point Lighthouse to make structural improvements that are key to its historic and cultural preservation,” said Parliamentary Secretary Gerald Keddy.
 “Through this investment in tourism infrastructure, our Government is demonstrating its commitment to support economic development in the community and surrounding area.”